Death Is Forever: Plot summary

 Simeon, Spraker and a third Cabal member, Bruin, know that one of Wiesen's bases is in Venice, and that he has sworn revenge on the Cabal.
 They head there, separately.
 Bond then meets another Cabal member, Gus Wimper, with whom he forms a temporary alliance when Easy, Simeon, Spraker and Bruin are captured by Wiesen's men.
 Bond and Wimper try to free the four, but are captured themselves, whereupon Bond is taken to Wiesen and interrogated.

 Afterwards, he is taken to a cell in the basement, where the entire gang is to be killed before Wiesen and his men depart and carry out their grand plan.
 Bond manages to free them and capture Wiesen, though not without Easy being killed.
 They take Wiesen towards Calais, where his plan is to take place, but additional henchmen attack them and carry off the sedated Wiesen, with only Bond and Simeon surviving.

 Bond realizes that the plan involves the not-yet-completed Channel Tunnel between France and Great Britain, where the EU's twelve prime ministers will meet at the premiere of the Eurostar.
 With the help of French GIGN soldiers, Bond succeeds in preventing the plan to blow up the train and kill the dignitaries, preventing a political vacuum.

 Once home, Bond is attacked by Wiesen's wife, but manages to escape after an even knife fight.

+Critical reception

+According to Kirkus Reviews, "Gardner's fans won't be disappointed".